blackjk3/html5-game-fundamentals/README.md

 ## <a name="introduction">Introduction</a>
 Games have always been a part of society, capturing ideas and behaviors of people and becoming an extension of their imagination and creativity.
 Dice games, tile games, and card games all date back to ancient times, with dice games dating as far back as 3000 years.
 Today's games still spark those same human interactions.
 Although the same principles apply to today's games, the medium has changed dramatically.
 Now days there many options when creating a game.
 Almost all older games have an online counterpart and due to the popularity of app stores, games have become even easier to market and distribute.
 The question then arises, what technology should I use to build my game?

 Web games until very recently were almost exclusively built on platforms using browser plugins.
 Adobe Flash was king with other plugins like Unity filling out the market.
-With almost unbelievable performance updates to JavaScript engines, the emergence of bitmap drawing via canvas, and powerful new CSS3 features, the dream of building an entire game without plugins is becoming a reality.
+With almost unbelievable performance updates to JavaScript engines, the bitmap drawing capabilities of canvas, and powerful new CSS3 features, the dream of building an entire game without plugins is becoming a reality.
 Building a game exclusively using web technologies presents a set of challenges, however, the landscape is changing at an alarming pace.
 New specs and API's seem to be coming out on a daily basis, and browser vendors are aggressively implementing these new features.
 It is an exciting time to be a creative JavaScript developer!

 The aim of this book is to highlight some common gaming practices and how those practices can relate when building a game with HTML5, JavaScript, and CSS.